tindyc/skydive-forecast/README.md

 ## 🙏 Acknowledgements

-British Skydiving for the official safety guidelines.
+British Skydiving for the official safety guidelines and list of UK Dropzones.

 Open-Meteo for free forecast data.